 When the hide is split horizontally, the topmost layer just beneath the hair results in full-grain leather.
 It is the most durable and robust part of the animal hide and makes the highest quality leather.

-FIBER ARRANGEMENT: The fibers on the top are arranged in criss-cross arrangement giving additional strength and wear & tear resistance to the leather.
+Fiber arrangement: The fibers on the top are arranged in a criss-cross arrangement giving additional strength and wear & tear resistance to the leather.

 These "grains" are the places where the hair follicles were attached to the skin, which were then removed during the tanning process.
 This is the primary identification of full-grain leather.